 Q: Will we be out in boats every session?

-A: This depends on weather, the time of year and availability of volunteers.
-During the summer months we will always try and get everyone out on the water for each session.
+A: This depends on weather, light levels and availability of volunteers.
+We will always try and get everyone out on the water for each session.

 Q: Do I need to be super fit to do the course?